• There are no suggestions because the search field is empty.

 These cases highlight what can happen when the focus is on improving a KPI, regardless of the cost, especially when there isn’t a good understanding of what that KPI is measuring.
 Measuring the on-time KPI for both examples described above would produce a combined score of 98.1% (105 pcs shipped on time/107 pcs ordered).
 We’re doing really good!

-The right way to calculate the on-time delivery KPI
+The right way to do an on-time delivery calculation

 You must first understand what is actually being measured.
 It’s not pieces, and it’s not when the customer receives the product.
 You are measuring your ability to do what you say you are going to do.